 We also need to ensure that moves aimed at tackling pollution are taken in conjunction with an appraisal of the impact on the viability of farming systems particularly those which are important for conservation, for example where the grazing of cattle plays an important role in maintaining habitats and species in upland areas.

 GWCT have a toolbox of actions to help farmers, including training on practices which minimise the run-off into our streams and rivers.
 For example, direct drilling of crops to keep land stable and reducing run off in heavy rain.
 We need to ensure that there are no areas of bare soil especially on slopes for erosion to take place.
 There should be riparian strips next to watercourses with tussocky perennial grass and shrub to stop any diffuse pollution for which farmers will require payment.

 We have found that working with farmers through a bottom-up farmer cluster approach, where the farmers agree on the best way to work, is often the best way to meet objectives outlined by regulation.
 This effective approach often then leads to higher aspirations across the group helping them all improve practices.
 We would also like to see schemes provided where there is real value in farming using alternative environmentally sustainable methods.

-With new NVZ to be introduced in April, GWCT are asking WG to reconsider developing better futureproof regulation.
+With new NVZ to be introduced in April, the GWCT is asking WG to reconsider developing better futureproof regulation.
 We cannot emphasise enough our disappointment that WG doesn’t have greater ambition to get on top of this problem and work constructively with farmers and landowners beyond imposing a dated piece of legislation.
-GWCT would welcome the opportunity to discuss their four-point plan of a better approach to the problem of farm diffuse pollution.
+The GWCT would welcome the opportunity to discuss its four-point plan of a better approach to the problem of farm diffuse pollution.